 The number of available microphones these days is quite overwhelming.
 They range in cost from $15 to more than $15,000.
-They range in dimensions from the size of a pencil eraser for lavaliere to more than 21 inches long for a shotgun mic.
-They vary in the basic way they pick up sound waves and transfer the waves to electric energy, and they vary in their pickup patterns.
+They range in dimensions from the size of a pencil eraser for a lavaliere to more than 21 inches long for a shotgun mic.
+They vary in the basic way they pick up sound waves and transfer the waves to electric energy and they vary in their pickup patterns.
 Most microphones are developed for the music and film industry, where the sounds are often louder and more controllable.
 Some of these mics are better than others for recording natural sounds, so some background on how different mics function is necessary to choose the best microphones for each situation.
 In this case, just choosing top of the line gear may not help you.
-For instance, Sennheiser makes 16 microphones in their highly-rated MKH series, which include omnidirectional, cardioids, supercardioids and figure 8 mics, as well as some with adjustable polar patterns.
+For instance, Sennheiser makes 16 microphones in their highly rated MKH series, which include omnidirectional, cardioids, supercardioids and figure 8 mics, as well as some with adjustable polar patterns.

 In this section I will be discussing the different types of microphones, their polar patterns, and different arrays for stereo mics.
 I discuss specialty microphones, such as hydrophones, contact mics, and ultrasonic mics in the next section.
 If you want to skip the details and go straight to examples of microphones for specific applications, click here.